Attachmate Worldwide | Contact Us | NetIQ.com

 Restoring Settings by Converting an INI File into Registry Keys

-After you reinstall Reflection 9.0 or higher, you must manually restore the settings information in the registry by importing the INI file you created in the preceding section, for example, Reg_contents.ini.
+After you reinstall Reflection, you must manually restore the settings information in the registry by importing the INI file you created in the preceding section, for example, Reg_contents.ini.
 To import your settings, follow these steps:

 Saving Custom Fonts

 If extra fonts were added, save the fonts folders, including the Fonts.ali and Fonts.dir, to the RXCustom folder.
-After you reinstall Reflection 9.0 or higher, move the fonts folders to Program Files\Reflection\X\Fonts.
+After you reinstall Reflection move the fonts folders to Program Files\Reflection\X\Fonts.

-Verify that the "Subdirectories and font servers" information is correct by clicking Fonts on the Settings menu in the Reflection X Manager (titled X Client Manager in versions 9.x and 10.x).
+Verify that the "Subdirectories and font servers" information is correct by clicking Fonts on the Settings menu in the Reflection X Manager.

 Saving a Reflection X Profiled Version

 If Reflection X was profiled, save the Rx.ini file to the Rxcustom folder.
-Once you reinstall 9.0 or higher, move the Rx.ini file to one of the following folders:
+Once you reinstall Reflection 14.x, move the Rx.ini file to a folder of your choice.
+At run-time, Reflection X searches for the profile in the following order of precedence:

 Saving Additional Customized Reflection X Files